 Here’s why you should always invest in a licensed clinic for donor sperm insemination:

 But our highly successful Semovo sperm donor bank is thriving.
-We have an extensive choice of UK-based, traceable and identifiable sperm donors ready and available now, with no waiting list, thanks to our resources, personal donor support and 30-plus years of expertise in sperm donor recruitment.
-Men do want to donate sperm, and are donating to us right now.
-So you can be assured that there is UK donor sperm available for you.
+We have an extensive choice of UK-based, traceable and identifiable sperm donors, thanks to our resources, personal donor support and 30-plus years of expertise in sperm donor recruitment.
+Men do want to donate sperm, and are donating to us, So you can be assured that there is UK donor sperm available for you.

 He becomes a registered sperm donor and all the protection this gives – he can even specify his sperm is only to be used by you – whilst you have treatment in the knowledge that parenthood is set by law and he will have no claim to your child in future, regardless of his intention now.
 ‘Known donation’ is common, and we’re highly experienced in helping women to have a baby with sperm donated by someone they know.